Zywave/booster/src/_areas/design-system/components/progress-bars.md

 <docs-do>

-Accompany the progress bar with clear and concise messages that inform users about the task being performed.
+Ensure that the progress bar accurately reflects the actual time needed for the task to complete.
 </docs-do>

 </div>